arikkert/ansible-dockerhost/README.md

 deploy host has *ansible* and *ansible-galaxy* installed.
 Target host has CentOS 7 installed.
 Requires root access to target host.
-Requires an extra disk */dev/sdb* of at least 40 GB in size for future container data.
+Target host has an extra disk */dev/sdb* of at least 40 GB in size for future container data.

 Variables
 --------------